carlo-sinay/sdp2-the-dropouts-2020/src/README.md

 # Building
 * Might need a higher level build system later on (?) but I doubt.
 Makefile will be enough for now.
 * Calling `make` and `make gui` here works on Linux and should on mingw as well provided you have GTK, valac and of course make installed.
+It'll put the executable in a build dir, dont need to push that but it will be ignored anyway
 * makefile will also improve over time, this is just temporary